Smithsonian/MD5_tool/Mac_Linux/readme.md

 # MD5_tool

-16 July 2019
+26 August 2019

-Mac and Linux version coming soon...
+## Mac and Linux version

+Install the python dependencies:
+ * `sudo apt-get install python3-tk` - If `tkinter` is not installed by the OS (needed for Ubuntu)
+ * `sudo pip3 install --upgrade PySimpleGUI`

+Navigate to the `source` folder and run: `python3 md5tool.py`